WJSV broadcast day: Legacy

 The original set of broadcast recording discs went to the National Archives.
 Numerous other sites, such as the non-profit website Internet Archive now have copies of these recordings, and these have proven popular with fans of old-time radio, both for their entertainment value and for offering a unique historical record.
 They offer what is often the only example of some of the shows, performances, and personalities from this period.

 In early 2004 the United States Library of Congress announced that the WJSV transcriptions had been chosen as one of the sound recordings selected to its National Recording Registry for 2003.

 WJSV broadcast day schedule

 WJSV signed on at 6:00 a.m.
-Eastern Daylight Time on Thursday, September 21, 1939, with the opening announcement:
+Eastern Standard Time on Thursday, September 21, 1939, with the opening announcement:

 Good morning.
 This is station WJSV, owned and operated by the Columbia Broadcasting System, with studios in the Earle Building at 13th and E Streets, NW, in the City of Washington.
 Our transmitting facilities are on the Mount Vernon Memorial Boulevard in historic Alexandria, Virginia, on property leased from the Richmond, Fredericksburg and Potomac Railway company.
 Station WJSV operates on a frequency of 1460 kilocycles by authority of the Federal Communications Commission.

-Note: All times are Eastern Daylight Time.
+Note: All times are Eastern Standard Time.

 Local WJSV programming is highlighted in yellow.
 CBS network-sourced programming is highlighted in green.